brameldering/gpt-react-nextjs-typescript-app/README.md

 ## Getting Started

-Create your own OpenAI API Key on:
+Create your own OpenAI API Key on: https://platform.openai.com/account/api-keys

 Create a file in the root of this project with name ".env.local" and contents:
 NEXT_PUBLIC_OPENAI_API_KEY=your-api-key

 Note that the key env variable needs to start with NEXT*PUBLIC* for it to work in your frontend.

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev